OpenDDS/OpenDDS/docs/devguide/introduction.rst

 OpenDDS provides two options for discovery.

 #.
-Information Repository: a centralized repository style that runs as a separate process allowing publishers and subscribers to discover one another centrally or
+DCPSInfoRepo: a centralized repository style that runs as a separate process allowing publishers and subscribers to discover one another centrally or

 #.
 RTPS Discovery: a peer-to-peer style of discovery that utilizes the RTPS protocol to advertise availability and location information.